 Washington DC Civil Protection Order Lawyer

-Taking out a restraining order against someone in DC is referred to as a Civil Protection Order (or “CPO”).
-It involves filing basically a mini-lawsuit against an individual whom you have an “intrafamily relationship” with.
-The law defines intrafamily relationship broadly to include family members, anyone you have been romantically involved with, and even roommates.
+A restraining order taken out in Washington, DC is referred to as a Civil Protection Order (or “CPO”).
+It essentially involves filing a mini-lawsuit against an individual whom you have an “intrafamily relationship” with.
+The law defines intrafamily relationship broadly, to include family members, anyone you have been romantically involved with, and even roommates.
 The civil protection order petition must allege some type of assault, threat, stalking, or harassing behavior.
 The person who files the application for a civil protection order is referred to as the “petitioner”.
 The person whom the CPO is filed against is referred to as the “respondent.”

 For most CPO cases, the petitioner wants a stay away order.
 Typically, the judge can order two types of stay away or restraining orders.
 The first is a stay away no-contact order.
 That means the respondent cannot legally have any contact with the petitioner—no email, text, social media, etc. The second type of stay away order is called a “No HATS” order.
 That type of order prohibits harassing, assaulting, threatening, or stalking behavior.
 Petitioners often request other types of relief in their CPO petition, including restitution for damaged or destroyed property, a request the respondent obtain drug, alcohol, or mental health treatment, and/or move from the home if the parties are cohabitating.

 In a CPO case, the petitioner has the burden of proof.
-However, the burden of proof is not beyond a reasonable doubt like a criminal case.
-It’s a much lower burden of “good cause” or what they DC Court of Appeals has essentially interpreted as “preponderance of the evidence.”
-That means the petitioner’s evidence must outweigh the respondent’s evidence by at least 51% to 49%.
+Unlike in a criminal case, however, the burden of proof is not beyond a reasonable doubt.
+It’s a much lower burden of “good cause” or what the DC Court of Appeals has essentially interpreted as, “preponderance of the evidence.”
+That means the petitioner’s evidence only needs to slightly outweigh the respondent’s evidence.
+Think 50% plus the weight of a feather.

 CPO cases are not criminal cases and having a CPO issued against you does not mean you are going to jail.
 However, once a CPO is in effect, any violation of the order can and will likely be prosecuted for contempt of court.
 While it’s not a conviction for a crime if a CPO is taken out against you, contempt of court is a crime.

-In some cases, a petitioner may first seek a Temporary Protection Order (or “TPO”).
+In most cases, a petitioner first seeks a Temporary Protection Order (or “TPO”).
 The process of obtaining a TPO is a summary proceeding.
 That means its quick and involves little process.
 To get a TPO, a petitioner must file an application with the court.
 Usually, the judge will hear the petition almost immediately.
-The petitioner must under oath testify to circumstances the judge thinks rises to an emergency.
+The petitioner must, under oath, testify to circumstances the judge thinks rises to an emergency.
 The respondent does not have a right to present evidence and usually does not have notice of the TPO hearing.

 If the judge enters the TPO, the petitioner must have the respondent served with the TPO, which usually remains in effect for fourteen days.
 That time period is supposed to give the respondent notice that they cannot contact the respondent by court order and let them know they have to come to court for the CPO hearing.